Helpful tips and tracks for how to organize kids clothing! Tackle the clutter in your kids’ closets with these easy organization ideas!

 Mom Tip: Take note of the items you are getting rid of and notice if there is a theme.
 For example, if you find the items a certain color or a particular style, then you might decide to avoid those elements when you buy the kids new clothing!

-Now, comes the fun part, deciding what clothing items your kids need!
-After the decluttering step, it is now time to see what areas in the clothing department your kids might be lacking.
+It is now time to see what areas in the clothing department your kids might be lacking.
 After our latest clean out, I realized how many clothes my kids really had and how little they truly wore!
 So, I have decided to move towards a capsule wardrobe with my kids (and maybe me!).

 I like the idea of a kids capsule wardrobe because it cuts down on decision making time for picking outfits.
 Plus, as it is true with most things, the less things you have, the less overwhelming you feel!